 James St (North & South)

 Fresh produce stores and fishmongers mix in seamlessly on James North, the city’s most happening arts hub and home to the popular Art Crawl event, the second Friday of each month.
 Indulgence rules on the food front with Chocolat on James, the new Merit Brewing, Born and Raised, BBQ fare at Saltlick Smokehouse and the arrival of Hamilton’s first Loaded Pierogi location.
 Head to James South to dine on international fare at Wass for Ethiopian cuisine.

 Don’t expect a cookie-cutter neighbhourhood here.
 Unique rules, with independent shops and restaurants stretched along the picturesque downtown.
-Long-time favourites like the venerable Collins Brewhouse, Thirsty Cactus, home to tasty house-made pulled pork, and Taylor’s Tea Room, a gathering place for devoted tea sippers of all ages, share real estate with newer entries like the Shawn & Ed Brewing Company and current hot spot Betula Restaurant, that builds their menu on the best of seasonal ingredients.
+Long-time favourites like the Collins Brewhouse and Thirsty Cactus, home to tasty house-made pulled pork share real estate with newer entries like the Shawn & Ed Brewing Company and current hot spot Betula Restaurant, that builds their menu on the best of seasonal ingredients.

 Barton St. Village

 This neighbourhood in transition is setting new trends.
 Motel (establishing a reputation for its Champagne pancakes) goes retro with a 1960s Miami vibe.
 The new Hello Baked features exquisite French macarons and sugar cookies.
 Or give back at 541, a volunteer-run cafe that allows patrons to pay it forward by helping those in need.